AymanMak1/AnnuaireESTO/Readme.md

 # Annuaire ESTO

-This project is a dynamic website of a directory for University of Technology of Oujda 'ESTO', allows to identify and list different users according to a hierarchy of categories.
-You can search for a phone number or an email address: by name, by sector, by student, by teacher, by administrator ....
-Users can also use this web application to change their personal information (phone number, e-mail, Password).
+This project is a dynamic website of a directory for the University of Technology of Oujda 'ESTO', allows to identify and list different users according to a hierarchy of categories.
+You can search for a phone numbers or an email addresses: by name, by sector, by student, by teacher, by administrator ....
+Users can also use this web application to change their personal informations (phone number, e-mail, Password).

 The repository structure :

 - AnnuaireESTO Website Folder contains:
-  - AnnuaireESTO folder which is the actual website folder which contains the different php,js,css files
+  - AnnuaireESTO subfolder which is the actual website folder which contains the different php,js,css files
-  - Database SQL Script contains the sql file that should be imported in phpmyadmin so the website can work properly
+  - Database SQL Script subfolder contains the sql file that should be imported in phpmyadmin so the website can work properly
   - text file contains different users accounts for the website tests
 - DB & Merise Modeling contains :
   - DB_Screenshots subfolder contains different mysql tables